scuzzydude/asimov/asimov.md

 SSPE don't require government participation.
 SSPE should follow rules that comply and acknowledge the domain of existing government.
 A SSPE should have at least one pledge as a member who has legal standing in the jurisdiction that has legal domain over the property involved.
 The trustees should make documented best effort at compliance and consideration of the local "public good" over the needs of the Scoot.

 In the early days, local governments may not want to participate.
 Politicians, lawyers, and bureaucrats will be confused by property that is owned by "everybody" and "nobody."
-Some will claim The Foundation is a communist plot to make all property communal.

 SSPE trustees can take matters into their own hands to make sure that their Scoot act as a greater public good.
 Making some concession to the greater community is a demonstration of trustworthiness.
 Perhaps a SOT can offer a free membership to a local senior citizen for every ten members it adds.
 Or a SOT with a large van can loan it out free of charge to a senior home once a week for an outing.